History of Semiahmoo Arts Society

 The Semiahmoo Centre of the Arts

-In 1984, the White Rock Players Club requested funding from the White Rock City Council to renovate their theatre.
+In 1984, the White Rock Players Club requested funding from White Rock City Council to renovate their theatre.
 The Council refused, but the Mayor of White Rock offered to support a larger project: rebuilding the theatre to accommodate the Community Arts Council.
-Talks between the White Rock Players Club and Community Arts Council over this project, dubbed the Semiahmoo Centre for the Arts, continued until 1995, but never came to fruition.
+Talks between the White Rock Players Club and Community Arts Council over this project, dubbed the Semiahmoo Centre for the Arts, continued but never came to fruition.

 From Place To Place